Joe-Hu-Chat/C-basics/02_bash_script.md

 # basename

+Print NAME with any leading directory components removed.

 Usage: `basename` NAME [SUFFIX]
   or:  `basename` OPTION...
 NAME...
 Print NAME with any leading directory components **removed**.
 If specified, also remove a trailing SUFFIX.

+Mandatory arguments to long options are mandatory for short options too.
+  -a, --multiple       support multiple arguments and treat each as a NAME -s, --suffix=SUFFIX  remove a trailing SUFFIX; implies -a -z, --zero           end each output line with NUL, not newline